We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Home EV Charger

 Every electric vehicle and plug-in hybrid electric vehicle (PHEV) comes with a Level 1 charger.
-These devices are safe but basic, and charging is slow.
-For those who want to upgrade, the following factors can be taken into account.
+These devices are safe but basic, and their charge times are slow.
+For those who want to upgrade their at-home EV charging rig, the following factors can be taken into account.

 Input and Output Capability